Meherrin: 18th century

-In 1705 the Virginia Colony established a reservation for the Meherrin at Maherrin Neck (later renamed Manley’s Neck), in an area claimed by both Virginia and Carolina.
+In 1705 the Virginia Colony established a reservation for the Meherrin at Maherrin Neck (later renamed Manley's Neck), in an area claimed by both Virginia and Carolina.
 It was finally assigned to Carolina, and in 1706 Carolina ordered the Meherrin out of her territory, threatening violence to expel them.
 The Meherrin asked for more time, a year in order to harvest their crops, and asked for help from the Virginia colonists to make their case.
 Virginia took their side in the quarrel, but in August 1707 Carolinian official Thomas Pollock, leading a troop of 60 men, attacked Meherrin Town, destroying crops, homes, and all belongings; his forces seized 36 men, depriving them of water for two days.
-In September the Virginia militia met with the chiefs, promising Virginia’s protection to prevent them from retaliating against Carolina.
+In September the Virginia militia met with the chiefs, promising Virginia's protection to prevent them from retaliating against Carolina.
 Col. Edmond Jennings, Virginia Council President, wrote a harsh reprimand to leaders of Carolina.

 From 1711 to 1712, the Meherrin allied with the Tuscarora against British colonists in the Carolinas and their Indian allies during the Tuscarora War.
-In 1713, they delivered two of their paramount chief’s sons as hostages to be kept by the colonists at the College of William & Mary in Williamsburg, Virginia to ensure that they would keep the peace.
-In 1720 they made a treaty of peace with the Susquehanna, another Iroquoian tribe.
+In 1713, they delivered two of their paramount chief's sons as hostages to be kept by the colonists at the College of William & Mary in Williamsburg, Virginia to ensure that they would keep the peace.
+In 1720 they made a treaty of peace with the Susquehanna.